 TradItion and Tide: Life on The Mekong.

 At 5 am, life on the Mekong roars; it is a vibrant, rumbling dance of tradition and rhythm.
-Merchants shout over the markets’ hum and traders nearly sink their small vessels with produce.
+Merchants shout over the markets’ hum, and traders nearly sink their small vessels with fresh produce.

-The lives connected to the Mekong seemed to mirror it, with their wrinkles branching out like river tributaries.
+The lives connected to the Mekong seemed to mirror it.
+The many years of floods, loss, life and harvest, etched deep into their sun-kissed skin like the river’s meandering tributaries.

-I am just a witness to this world.
+I am just a witness to their world.
 Come drift with me through the Mekong's currents, camera in hand, to capture a story that may not last forever.

 A Boat Trader removes plastic wrapped around the propeller.